Bhawna-ux/OLIST-Sales-Analysis/README.md

  ### Payment
    * 74% of transaction includes payment with credit card.<br>
    * With the average number of installments 2.85 <br>
-   * Some peole are using multiple voucher in one order.
+   * Some people are using multiple voucher in one order.
      <br>
      ![image](https://github.com/user-attachments/assets/907c9c08-5f9a-4fdd-abe2-0d74d775790a)